SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    A context is a central data structure in Yices.
 A context stores a set or formulas to check for satisfiability.
-The API includes function to initialize and configure contexts, assert formulas in a context, check satisfiability, and construct models.
+The API includes function to initialize and configure contexts, assert formulas in a context, check satisfiability, and construct models from a context.

 .. c:type:: ctx_config_t